kishanpatel789/recipe_book/README.md

 The backend [Django admin site](https://docs.djangoproject.com/en/5.2/ref/contrib/admin/) can be reached at `http://localhost:8000/admin`.
 The admin site has been set up to manage user accounts and to make full changes to the recipe data.

-It's recommended to create a superuser for accessing the admin site: `python manage.py createsuperuser`
+It's recommended to create a superuser for accessing the admin site: `uv run python manage.py createsuperuser`

 ## Architecture

 Recipe Book is built to serve a family.
 Family members can load their recipes and share them with read-only access to others.
 All data is stored in the database you choose (Postgres is recommended).

-Django is used to interact with the database and serve the web application.
-TailwindCSS is used for styling and HTMX is used for Javascript-like interactivity.
+Django serves the web application and interacts with the database.
+TailwindCSS is used for styling, and HTMX provides the Javascript-like interactivity.

 ![Recipe Book Architecture](./images/ArchitectureRecipeBook.png)